systek/graphql-workshop/2_docs/backend.md

 ### Back to queries: List all ingredients, supply a way to sort through params!

 1. Create a query called `ingredients`, with no params.
 It should just return a list of all ingredients in the database.
-1. Create a enum type, add it as an optional parameter to `ingerdients`.
+1. Create a enum type, add it as an optional parameter to `ingredients`.
 When passed in you can sort the result differently.
-Make sure you parse the enum correcly.
+Make sure you parse the enum correctly.
     - NAME: sort by name
     - PRICE: sort by price